-The programme is delivered over a period of three days, with assessment workshops on days one to two.
-On day three candidates will be given 48 consecutive hours within a 5-day window to submit their answers online for the final assessment.
+The programme is delivered over two days.
+Following this candidates will be given 48 consecutive hours within a 5-day window to submit their answers online for the final assessment.
 The programme dates advertised are the dates when candidates will be required to attend the assessment workshops.

-Will the Tutorials be recorded?
+Will the modules be recorded?